raymonelina/demo-transformer/README.md

-    use_relative_pos=False,  # Whether to use relative positional encoding use_gradient_checkpointing=False,  # Whether to use gradient checkpointing debug_mode=False,  # Whether to print debug information about tensors )
+    use_relative_pos=False,  # Whether to use relative positional encoding use_gradient_checkpointing=False,  # Whether to use gradient checkpointing debug_mode=False,  # Whether to print debug information about tensors store_attention=False,  # Whether to store attention weights for visualization )

 # Initialize the model